Yazhlhub/M2-Embedded_Interfacing/1_Requirement/README.md

 **Who:** Used for common people to know about the intensity of light

 **How:** Used at the staircase in order to indicate and make light glow when person enters.
-	Placed at entrance of malls etc..,in order to sense and open the doors.
+	Placed at entrance of malls etc..,in order to sense and open the doors..